(Disponible en français)

 If you are applying for a rent increase above the guideline because you incurred capital expenditures, you must fill out this Schedule completely.

-You must attach evidence of costs and payment for all the costs you are applying for.
+You must provide evidence of costs and payment for all of the captial expenditures that you are applying for.
 Evidence of costs and payment could include invoices, receipts, cancelled cheques or a letter from the contractor or supplier confirming the costs and that payment was received.
-You must also attach a "Capital Expenditures: Additional Details" form for each capital expenditure item you are claiming.
+You must also complete a "Capital Expenditures: Additional Details" form for each capital expenditure item you are claiming.

 Item #: Assign an item number to each capital expenditure item that you are claiming.